 3D printers are more than just toys, used properly they can make highly functional parts and allow you to bootstap up to full CNC machines - I should know, I did just this with my first cheap Geeetech I3 Pro B. But unless you know what you are doing, it can be a bit of a headache.
 So, I wrote this article to add to the general knowledge base online, with tip and tricks I've figured out over the years.

-I'll be talking about standard FDM printers, as that is what I have used, but many of the concepts can be applied to resin printers as well.
-I will also be assuming a certain degree of knowledge, and will skip over anything that I consider be to too basic.
+I'll be talking about standard filament / FDM printers, as that is what I have used, but many of the concepts can be applied to resin printers as well.
+I will also be assuming a certain degree of knowledge, and will skip over anything that I consider too basic.

 We'll start with a simple one, a way to avoid exceeding your printers maximum overhang angle.
 This angle is something anyone who owns a 3d printer should already know, and can be figured out with a simple overhang test like this one.
 Where support is not possible or not necessary, e.g. on circular holes, I add "roofs" instead.
 Also, if I am printing a threaded hole horizontally, I'll cut it internally (simple extrude after the thread has been modelled) to give the same effect, see below for examples:

 Warping is a pain for all materials, and even PLA will warp and peel off the bed if the print is large enough.
-To stop this from happening, add cuts to the base or walls:
+To reduce this tendency, if you dont have a good enclosure to bring up ambient temperature, add cuts to the base or walls:

 (click the images to enlarge)